zenseact/research-blog/_publications/raw-or-cooked/raw-or-cooked.md

 To evaluate the effect our proposed learnable operations have on downstream computer vision tasks, we employ an object detection setting.
 Here, we make use of the [PASCALRAW dataset](https://searchworks.stanford.edu/view/hq050zr7488), which comprises RAW and RGB images, as well as 2D bounding box annotations for *cars*, *pedestrians*, and *bicycles*.

-We adopt a [Faster R-CNN](https://arxiv.org/abs/1506.01497) [4] object detector, coupled with a [Feature Pyramid Network](https://arxiv.org/abs/1612.03144) [5], and use a [ResNet-50](https://arxiv.org/abs/1512.03385) [6] backbone.
-We train each of our proposed learnable operations end-to-end with their respective network, and evaluate their performance according to the mean average precision (AP) metric, as defined in the COCO evaluation protocol [7].
+We adopt a [Faster R-CNN](https://arxiv.org/abs/1506.01497) {% cite ren2015faster %} object detector, coupled with a [Feature Pyramid Network](https://arxiv.org/abs/1612.03144) {% cite lin2017feature %}, and use a [ResNet-50](https://arxiv.org/abs/1512.03385) {% cite he2016deep %} backbone.
+We train each of our proposed learnable operations end-to-end with their respective network, and evaluate their performance according to the mean average precision (AP) metric, as defined in the COCO evaluation protocol {% cite lin2014microsoft %}.

 **Qualitative results.** We evaluated our three pipelines separately, and compared them to two baselines:
 1. RGB baseline.
 This is the traditional object detection pipeline, where we feed the RGB image directly into the object detector.